Best Wifi Mesh System of 2021

 Finishing at the back of our list, the Meshforce M3S just couldn't compete with the top-tier products.
 Still, this router offers solid range and has average maximum data throughput, as well as most of the features you might want.
 It claims that it can support up to 60 devices and has Smart QoS, parental controls, and a guest network, as well as being capable of wired backhaul or hardwired connections with two ports on the back of each node.

 The installation process for the Meshforce M3S took longer since you must connect to the network with the default SSID and password, then go through the initial configuration in the app.
 We also found the app to be substantially less intuitive to use, and it doesn't integrate with either Alexa or Google Home.
 We also had to reset this router more frequently in our tests.
 This is a relatively inexpensive mesh router system, but we just weren't huge fans of it, especially since we felt other comparably inexpensive products outperformed it considerably.

 David Wise takes the lead on our mesh wifi router review.
 He has reviewed hundreds of internet-connected and smart home products in the past, giving him a thorough understanding of the ins and outs of consumer electronics.
 He also brings his formal training as a mechanical engineer with a focus on electromechanical and robotic systems to the review with the design of our testing protocol and the interpretation of results.

 We extensively tested these routers head-to-head.
 We compared all the different features and functions each product has, as well as smart home integration options.
-We also measured the signal strength and range of each mesh node to create WiFi heat maps for direct comparison side-by-side.
+We also measured each mesh node's signal strength and range to create WiFi heat maps for direct comparison side-by-side.
 Finally, we also looked at the satellite nodes and main routers for each system, scoring them based on their dimensions and appearance.